 - Which specific post or ad version within your campaign initiated the sessions with high value of leads generated?

 - Which email list had a higher click rate?

 - Which subject line lead to high website engagement?

 Granular nuance like that is indeed available inside the individual ad platforms.
 Facebook Ads give you so much information that sometimes you have a hard time deciding what report to open first.
 Email platforms also give you a fair share of detail if you only want to report on what happens in the email itself, without being interested in tying it to website behavior.
 Google Ads are even better and integrate with Google Analytics out of the box, connecting ad and website interaction.

 But UTM parameters take your data collection one step further.
 They allow you to standardize campaign reporting and ROI attribution across platforms.

 UTMs allow you to standardize and add nuance to campaign reporting and ROI attribution across channels.

-UTM Best Practices to Follow and Common Mistakes to Avoid
+How to Build UTMs: Best Practices and Common Mistakes

 Now that we’ve set the foundation for what UTMs do and how they work, here’s the ultimate list we’ve put together.
 It formed during our own work on setting up UTM tagging strategies for enterprise websites.
 Check in regularly to see updates on UTM’s latest best practices.